-- 800.10 In the light of the provisions laid down in sections 42(1)(h) and (ia) of the PAO as well as sections 20AAZZN and 20AAZZO of the AFRCO which restrict the use of the description "certified public accountant", the initials "CPA" or the characters "會計師" for business purposes by practice units, only practice units are permitted to use the logo of the Institute on their stationery and only those CPAs working for practice units and holding practising certificates are allowed to use the logo of the Institute on their business name cards. - 800.11 Guidelines on the use of the logo of the Institute are available on the Institute's website.
+- 800.10 In the light of the provisions laid down in sections 42(1)(h), (ha), (i) and (ia) of the PAO, which restrict the use of the description "certified public accountant", the initials "CPA" or the characters "會計師" for business purposes by practice units, only practice units are permitted to use the logo of the Institute on their stationery and only those CPAs working for practice units and holding practising certificates are allowed to use the logo of the Institute on their business name cards. - 800.11 Guidelines on the use of the logo of the Institute are available on the Institute's website.